 Classification of glycol ethers

 - For glycol ethers derived from propylene oxide (the P series), none have shown any effects on reproduction in experimental studies, with the exception of 1-propylene glycol 2-methyl ether (1PG2ME) and its acetate (1PG2MEA).
 Neither of these two substances is available commercially as the pure substance.
-Both are classified as “Toxic for reproduction” category 2 (category 1B under CLP and carry the Hazard phrase H360 – May damage fertility or the unborn child.
+Both are classified for reproductive toxicity as category 1B under CLP and carry the Hazard phrase H360 – May damage fertility or the unborn child.